ning/atlas/src/site/pandoc/index.md

 and software installed on them.
 These environments are described via configuration files which are fed to Atlas, and Atlas then automatically procures the necessary resources and installs the base machines and the software running on them.
-Atlas is current able to spin up environments on EC2 and VirtualBox.
+Atlas is currently able to spin up environments on EC2 and VirtualBox.

 # Where to get it